Bruce Levinston, DVM

 A native of Edison, New Jersey, Dr. Levinston attended Ithaca College and then the University of Florida’s College of Veterinary Medicine where he earned his Doctorate of Veterinary Medicine in 1989.
 His areas of particular professional interest include reproduction, cardiology, physical rehabilitation, and stem cell regeneration.
 He is also a member of the American Veterinary Medical Association, American Animal Hospital Association, and the Metropolitan New Jersey Veterinary Medical Association.

 Dr. Levinston and his wife Roxanne, who works in sales, marketing and communications, have two sons, Max and Jack.
-They also provide a home for a yellow Labrador retriever named Sierra, grey and white cat named Dexter, and Bob, the hospital cat.
+They also provide a home for a yellow Labrador retriever named Sierra, Bengal cat named Marty, and Comanche, the hospital cat.
 His interests include photography, boating, gardening, wine tasting, travel, and being part of his kids’ sports and other activities.

 Lynn Arbach, DVM